ash-project/ash/documentation/introduction/getting_started.md

 ## Add actions to enable functionality

 Actions are the primary driver for adding specific interactions to your resource.
-You can read the [actions](https://hexdocs.pm/ash/Ash.Resource.Dsl.html#module-actions ) section to learn how to customize the functionality.
+You can read the about `Ash.Resource.Dsl` [actions](Ash.Resource.Dsl.html#module-actions) to learn how to customize the functionality.
 For now we will enable all of them with default implementations by adding the following block to your resources:

 ```elixir
   # in both lib/my_app/resources/user.ex